Mark Cavendish: 2018

 Cavendish began his 2018 season at the Dubai Tour, winning stage three.
 He then raced the Tour of Oman, placing second on the opening stage.
 He then went on to start the Abu Dhabi Tour, only to crash in the neutralised zone of the first stage.
 He fell on the shoulder he fractured at the previous year's Tour de France and was forced to abandon the race.
 He returned to action at Tirreno–Adriatico, but suffered another crash during the opening team time trial.
 He fractured a rib, and despite getting back on his bike missed the time cut, and was unable to continue in the race.
-Cavendish was fit to start the Milan–San Remo, but crashed heavily into a bollard in the final 10 km as the peloton approached the crucial Poggio di San Remo climb.
+Cavendish was fit to start Milan–San Remo, but crashed heavily into a bollard in the final 10 km as the peloton approached the crucial Poggio di San Remo climb.
 He suffered another fractured rib, bruising and abrasions, as well as a possible ankle ligament injury.

-His hopes of winning a Tour de France stage ended after failing to make the time cut on the stage eleven.
-He crossed the line one hour five minutes and 33 seconds after stage winner Geraint Thomas, well outside the time limit that had been set at 31:27.
-Cavendish was due to start the European Road Championships.
-However, he pulled out on the advice of his medical team, due to a number of injuries earlier in the season.
+He rode the Tour de France, but finished outside of the time limit on stage 11 by more than 34 minutes.
+Cavendish was due to start the road race at the European Road Championships in Glasgow, but pulled out on the advice of his medical team, due to a number of injuries earlier in the season.
 Cavendish said that it was "incredibly disappointing".